-While helping plan Atchison’s celebration for the centennial of Amelia Earhart’s birth, Ladd was introduced to Grace McGuire.
-Drawn to her pursuit of recreating Amelia’s flight around the world, he aspired to bring a critical component of that 29,000-mile historic journey – the plane Muriel – to Atchison afterward.
+While helping plan Atchison’s celebration for the centennial of Amelia Earhart’s birth, Ladd learned about the now restored Muriel and aspired to bring this representation of Amelia's story to Atchison.
 Ladd’s vision was clear: bring Muriel “home” to Atchison – where Amelia’s legacy is alive and well and attracts admirers from around the world.

-Decades later, when Grace realized she would not be able to undertake her quest, she agreed to let the Atchison Amelia Earhart Foundation adopt her beloved plane.
+In 2016, the Atchison Amelia Earhart Foundation adopted this beloved plane.
 After weeks of meticulously dismantling and preparing the plane for her overland adventure, a cavalcade of escorts guided Muriel during her 18-day, 1,500-mile journey home from her hangar in El Cajon, California to Atchison, Kansas.

 It is here, in Atchison – where the legacy of Amelia Earhart will never die – that the hopes and dreams of three remarkable, historic individuals unite into one vision: to educate, inspire and empower all generations in the pursuit of flight.